mkfares/Working-With-Git-and-GitHub/02-Create and setup a git repository.md

     ```console
     $ cd
     ```
-7. type the command git clone and paste the URL you copied from GitHub
+7. Type the command git clone and paste the URL you copied from GitHub
     ```console
     $ git clone https://github.com/mkfares/Working-With-Git-and-GitHub.git
     ```